tensorwerk/hangar-py/docs/design.rst

 operations which occur is to generate a hash of the array contents.
 If the hash does not match a piece of data already placed in the hangar repository, the data is sent to the appropriate storage backend methods.
-On success, the backend sends back some arbitrary specification which can be used to retrive that same piece of data from that particular backend.
+On success, the backend sends back some arbitrary specification which can be used to retrieve that same piece of data from that particular backend.
 The record backend then stores a key/value pair of (`hash`, `backend_specification`).

 .. note::

-  The record backend stores hash information in a seperate location from the commit references (which assocate a `(datasetname, sample name/id)` to a `(sample uuid, sample_hash)`).
-This let's us seperate the historical repository information from a particular computer's location of a data pice.
+  The record backend stores hash information in a separate location from the commit references (which associate a `(datasetname, sample name/id)` to a `(sample uuid, sample_hash)`).
+This let's us separate the historical repository information from a particular computer's location of a data piece.
 All we need in the public history is to know that some data with a particular hash is associated with a commit.
 No one but the system which actually needs to access the data needs to know where it can be found.